calvin-mcd/kira/README.md

 ## Disclaimer

-Please note that this project has NOT been tested to work and noone involved in this project is _not responsible_ for any outcomes of its use.
+Please note that this project is a work in progress with no guarantees of a working outcome.
+No-one involved in this project is responsible for any usage issues that may arise.
 However, feel free to edit, modify and otherwise utilise these files.

 ## License